banner 09

 DIRECTOR: DR. WARNER ADAM

-He has served on numerous community boards, federal, provincial and First Nations committees and has also served on the Carrier Sekani Tribal Council executive board, the Lake Babine Nation Council and treaty tables.
+For over 35 years Dr. Adam has served on numerous community boards, federal, provincial and First Nations committees.
+He has also served on the Carrier Sekani Tribal Council executive board, the Lake Babine Nation Council and has worked at treaty tables.

-Warner’s focus is on holistic healing of First Nations health and child welfare matters through indigenous values and epistemology.
-He believes that capacity building in communities includes the development of programs for the positive growth of children, respective of cultural diversity.
-Warner is instrumental in research and design of programs that are culturally based in serving First Nations people.
-He is keen in working toward policy to improve the lives of First Nations and marginalized peoples.
+Dr. Adam focuses on holistic healing of First Nations health and child welfare matters through Indigenous values and epistemology.
+He believes that capacity building in communities includes the development of programs for the positive growth of children, respectful of cultural diversity.
+Warner is instrumental in research and design of programs that are culturally based to serve First Nations people.
+He is keen on working toward policy to improve the lives of First Nations and marginalized peoples.

 DIRECTOR: DEBRA FOXCROFT